asepasdar/apidoc/README.md

 ## General Overview
 **_API_** stands for **_application programming interface_**, which is a mechanism that allows the interaction between two applications using a set of rules.
 The interaction between applications refers to when one application wants to access data that another application holds or send the data to the said application.
 It can also be when one application is requesting services from another application.

-Think of an **API** like a menu in a restaurant.
+Think of an _API_ like a menu in a restaurant.
 The menu provides a list of dishes you can order, along with a description of each dish.
 When you specify what menu items you want, the restaurant’s kitchen does the work and provides you with some finished dishes.
 You don’t know exactly how the kitchen prepares that food, and you don’t really need to. _But what's missing is the critical link to communicate your order to the kitchen and deliver your food back to your table,_ that's where the waiter or _API_ comes in.
 The waiter is the messenger that takes your order or (let's say this) _API Request_ to tells the kitchen what to do, and then delivers (let's say this) _API Response_ back to you, in this case **"food"**.
-There are several API, but 2 you should to know are :
+There are several _API_, but 2 you should to know are :

-- **Operating System API**, an API can specify the interface between an application and the operating system.
+- **Operating System API**, an _API_ can specify the interface between an application and the operating system.
 For example your application can access machine capabilities only through this interface.
-One of benefit is different physical hardware can provide the same interface through this interface / Operating System API.
+One of benefit is different physical hardware can provide the same interface through this interface / Operating System _API_.

 - **Web Service API**